Farbfetzen/pathfinding/readme.md

 1. run "run.py"
 2. enter the name of the map file into the console
 3. left click to move the start, right click to move the finish
-4. press enter to change the algorithm
+4. press space to change the algorithm
 5. press "Esc" to return to the console and enter a different map name